okeshawarz/prospectus/keshawarz_prospectus_v2.md

 \newpage

-# The Condition of the Working Class in San Francisco
+# On Growth and Rents in San Francisco

 ## Research Questions